SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 it's guaranteed to produce only declarations that use those names, which helps you understand and debug the generated code.

-For more information about macro roles, see <doc:Attributes#attached> and <doc:Attributes:freestanding>
+For a full list of macro roles and more information, see <doc:Attributes#attached> and <doc:Attributes:freestanding>
 in <doc:Attributes>